Start From

 General Information – Lesotho Overland Tours

-Every guest on tour is entering a rural and unspoiled African terrain.
-Therefore it is necessary to travel with a flexible and tolerant mind.
+Guests are entering a rural and unspoiled African terrain; therefore, it is necessary to travel with a flexible and tolerant mindset.

-Accommodations, bathroom facilities, and meals are at most places very basic, simple, and rustic.
+Accommodation, bathroom facilities, and meals are, in most places, basic, simple, and rustic.

-Please bring soft bags only, no big suitcases.
+Please bring soft bags only – no large suitcases.

 1N/2D Umkomaas